Air filters...breathe out

 Rather than talking about how I feel, he returns to the game of philosophy.

-I have no wish or ability to play.
+And I have no wish or ability to play.
 I'm broken.
-My reply 'no, no.' was said in despair, it is my response to the game.
+My reply (see transcript!) 'no, no.' was said in despair, it is my response to the game.
 But foolishly I'm like someone with a broken leg trying to walk, if this is as close as we can be, I will try.
-I metaphorically manage to get up and try to engage on the intellectual level, but my emotions are fractured, and unable to support me.
+I metaphorically manage to stand.
+I try to engage on the intellectual level, but my emotions are fractured, and unable to support me.

 Curiously, my ability to play philosophy when my guts are in ribbons seems to shift us closer to the truth of what happened.